pokhrelanmol/solana-course-rareskills/README.md

 - we can use the IDL file to interact with our program from our frontend. as seen in the test.
 - if struct have a #[derive(Accounts)] then it is an account. and any value with Signer<'info> is a signer and will get added to the accounts array in the IDL file.
 Still not sure about this.

+## Day 4
+- similar to error in solidity we have error in rust.
+- when error happend the function will return instead of reverting.
+- we also have require in rust like in solidity.
 ## setup

 Genrate a new keypair for the local validator